Citizenry/platform/docs/front-end-development/changing-ui-styles-introduction-to-the-pattern-library/mixins.md

 # Mixins

-The Ushahidi Platform uses [Bourbon](http://bourbon.io/), a Sass mixin library.
+The StreetSignal Platform uses [Bourbon](http://bourbon.io/), a Sass mixin library.
 While Bourbon covers most of our mixin needs, there are times when custom mixins are needed.
-When that is the case each custom mixin is given it's own .scss file in the [mixins](https://github.com/ushahidi/platform-pattern-library/tree/gh-pages/assets/sass/utils/mixins) directory which are then @imported via the [\_mixins.scss](https://github.com/ushahidi/platform-pattern-library/blob/gh-pages/assets/sass/utils/_mixins.scss) file.
+When that is the case each custom mixin is given it's own .scss file in the [mixins](https://github.com/streetsignal/platform-pattern-library/tree/gh-pages/assets/sass/utils/mixins) directory which are then @imported via the [\_mixins.scss](https://github.com/streetsignal/platform-pattern-library/blob/gh-pages/assets/sass/utils/_mixins.scss) file.

 ## Bourbon Mixins